SaiHarshaK/Memory-Hacking/READ_ME.md

 > Keep note of all the pointers and their corresponding offsets(Also [uploaded](address.txt) in this project).
 > Repeat the process for health.

-> Using this values we now Program the hack(done in c++ using visual studio as a win32 console application).
+> Using this values we now Program the hack(done in c++ using visual studio as a console application).
-> The [code](Assault%20Cube%20Hack/Assault%20Cube%20Hack/Assault%20Cube%20Hack.cpp) used has already been commented briefly.
+> The [code](Assault%20Cube%20Hack.cpp) used to create the console application has been commented briefly.
 > The file is in multibyte character set.